 Knowledge item performance (Q1–Q20)

 Knowledge items were scored as 1 for a correct answer and 0 for an incorrect/missing answer.
 The internal consistency of the 20‑item scale was excellent (KR‑20 ≈0.84), indicating good reliability.
 Most questions were answered correctly by the majority of physicians, but there were notable knowledge gaps in some areas.
 Table 2 shows the proportion of respondents answering each item correctly.
-Items with the highest incorrect rates were the typical duration of a migraine attack (≈24.8 % incorrect), recognition of common triggers (≈19.3 % incorrect), recommended follow‑up interval (≈17.2 % incorrect) and evidence‑based non‑pharmacological therapies (≈16.6 % incorrect).
+Items with the highest incorrect rates were the typical duration of a migraine attack (≈24.8 % incorrect), recognition of common triggers (≈19.3 % incorrect), recommended follow‑up interval (≈17.2 % incorrect), and evidence‑based non‑pharmacological therapies (≈16.6 % incorrect).